joshualande/joshualande.github.io/_drafts/2014-02-07-learn-sql-information-retrieval.md

 WHERE recipe_name="Tomato Soup"
 ```

-This query says take the `recipes` table,
+This query says take the table of recipe names,
-filter for rows where `recipe_name` is "Tomato Soup",
+filter for rows where the name is "Tomato Soup",
-and select only the clumn `recipe_id`.
+and select the recipe ID column.
 This query returns the table

 | recipe_id |